top of page

 Parents and Godparents will need to have been baptised themselves.
 If you are not, we would be happy to talk with you about baptising you at the same service as your child!

-At a baptism for a young child both parents and godparents will be asked to promise in the service that they will do what they can to bring the child up as a Christian, and we promise that we will make her/him welcome as part of the church.
+At a baptism for a young child both parents and godparents will be asked to promise in the service that they will do what they can to bring the child up as a Christian, and we promise that we will make them welcome as part of the church.